National Association of Licensed Paralegals Marketing Strategy

 More followers, more members, more students.

 Our multi-layered approach enabled us to hit our targets on both fronts.
-Within a year NALP’s following on LinkedIn had grown by 42.8% on LinkedIn and 14.6% on Facebook.
+Within a year NALP’s following on LinkedIn had grown by 42.8% and 14.6% on Facebook.
 The KPIs for NALP’s newsletter improved dramatically, from a 13.4% open rate with a 0.9% click through rate to a 59.7% open rate with a 17.6% click through rate – demonstrating a sharp increase in the quality of content NALP was sending out.

 Most importantly, both NALP and its eLearning arm NPC experienced a growth in membership numbers and student numbers respectively during the period in which we worked together.